 The Svalbard radar was designed in the 1990's using a system based on digital signal processing channel boards and SUN Sparc computers, and the mainland radars were upgraded with new digital receiver and transmitter hardware in 2000.

-The systems still use single-board Sparc computers for channel board readout and parts of the signal processing.
-However, the main site computers, which run the EROS console and handle decoding and data storage, have later been replaced with standard PC computers running Open Indiana, a derivative of Open Solaris.
-This operating system was chosen primarily due to the availability of the ZFS file system, which has good performance for storing large volumes of data in small files.
+The Sparc/Solaris computers have later been replaced by normal PC hardware running Ubuntu at all sites except Sodankylä.